ecoz2/ecoz2-whale/exerc06/README.md

 ![](seq-len-rank-scatter.png)

-- correct classifications (`rank=1`) seems pretty well distributed across the various sequence lengths
+- Correct classifications (`rank=1`) seem pretty well distributed across the various sequence lengths (see histogram below)
-- incorrect classifications tend somewhat to happen with shorter sequences
+- Incorrect classifications seem to also align with the overall sequence length distribution.
+  In other words, as one would expect, classification accuracy should not be impacted by the sequence length per se.

 ## ![](seq-hists/ALL-histogram.png)